 Gulshan Nain: This league has been a dream come true for me

-Gulshan Nain offers his take on the controversies and the drama surrounding MTV BCL and his favourite players
+Actor Gulshan Nain, who played in Ekta Kapoor and Anand Mishra's MTV BCL, shares his experience of being part of the sports reality show, his take on the controversies and the drama surrounding it and his favourite players

 Actor Gulshan Nain, who played in Ekta Kapoor and Anand Mishra's MTV BCL, shares his experience of being part of the sports reality show, his take on the controversies and the drama surrounding it and his favourite players.